![]() |

 and countless other marvellous things about him.
 And the tribe of the Christians, so called after him, has still to this day

+not disappeared.
 This passage is called the Testimonium Flavianum, and is sometimes cited

 by propagandists as independent confirmation of Jesus' existence and resurrection.
 However, there is excellent reason to suppose